Elise39u/InteractiveLessons/README.md

 # Documents
 All the nesscarry documents can be found in the folder `documentation` for the project.
 But i will provide a short list what you can find in there.
-Please keep in mind every document is in word version their!
+Please keep in mind every document is in pdf version their!
  - Code Conduct -> Known as the code rules to follow in the project
  - Requirment_List -> List with all the given requirements.
 Be aware this is from when i got the job.
  - How to Contribute -> A document that will help you guid on how to contribute to the application.